 3. Lay out the pieces

-How many different pieces of content can you create based on your report?
-To figure this out, take a good look at the report (or the outline, since you should be planning this much before your report is even ready).
+How many different pieces of content can you create based on your whitepaper?
+To figure this out, take a good look at the whitepaper (or the outline, since you should be planning this much before your whitepaper is even ready).
 What key sections or insights can you pull out to create interesting content?
-What are the different audiences you want to read your report: can you create different content pieces for them, in formats they are most likely to look at?
-For instance, if your report analyzes the use of blockchain in different industries, do you want to create infographics with highlights for each industry?
+What are the different audiences you want to read your whitepaper: can you create different content pieces for them, in formats they are most likely to look at?
+For instance, if your whitepaper analyzes the use of blockchain in different industries, do you want to create infographics with highlights for each industry?
 Would your target audience in each industry be likely to be interested in these infographics and tempted to then read the entire report?

 Once you have an ideal list of pieces you want to create, prioritize based on your available resources – content writers, designers, and the time available – and, most importantly, which channels and formats are likely to be most effective (that is, what are your goals and where are your audiences?)